Dart-Code/Dart-Code/README.md

 - `dart.lineLength`: The maximum length of a line of code.
 This is used by the document formatter.
 Defaults to 80.
 - `dart.setIndentation`: Forces indenting with two spaces when Dart files are opened.
 This is on by default because VS Code doesn't support per-language settings and most people use tabs/4 spaces for other languages.
 Defaults to true.
 - `dart.showTodos`: Whether to show TODOs in the Problems list.
 Defaults to true.
-- `dart.allowAnalytics`: Note: We only send a few very basic events and the extension version number/platform :-)
+- `dart.allowAnalytics`: Note: We only send a few very basic events and the platform and extension/Dart version numbers :-)

 ## Known Issues